Woman Patriot Corporation: Activity

 The WPC, having formed after World War I and during the First Red Scare, was allied against communism, anarchy, and pacifism (especially internationally).

-In the 1920s, Mrs. Randolph Frothingham, who was then on the board of directors for the WPC, filed alongside the group with regards to a Supreme Court case called Massachusetts v.
+In the 1920s, Harriet Frothingham, who was then on the board of directors for the WPC, filed alongside the group with regards to a U.S. Supreme Court case called Massachusetts v.
 Mellon, consolidated with Frothingham v.
 Mellon.

 The WPC had been compiling a list of individuals which they wanted barred from entering the United States, including George Bernard Shaw and the grandson of Karl Marx.
 Infamously, this also included filing a memorandum complaining of Albert Einstein's return to the United States.
-Einstein, a Jewish German-born American citizen and socialist pacifist, was targeted for his preaching against the use of nuclear weaponry.
-The Woman Patriot Corporation attempted to bar his entry into the United States and stated:
+Einstein, a Jewish German-born American citizen and socialist pacifist, was targeted by the WPC, which attempted to bar his entry into the United States, and stated: "Einstein was not merely a pernicious influence; he was the ringleader of an anarcho-communist program whose aim was to shatter the military machinery of national governments as a preliminary for world revolution."

-Einstein was not merely a pernicious influence; he was the ringleader of an anarcho-communist program whose aim was to shatter the military machinery of national governments as a preliminary for world revolution.Frothingham claimed that Einstein was "affiliated with more anarchist and Communist groups than Josef Stalin himself."
-She said that letting Einstein into the US would "allow anarchy to stalk in unmolested".
-Copies of Frothingham's letter urging the US State Department to bar Einstein's entry to the United States were distributed to US consuls.
+Frothingham claimed that Einstein was "affiliated with more anarchist and Communist groups than Josef Stalin himself", and said that letting Einstein into the United States would "allow anarchy to stalk in unmolested".
+Copies of Frothingham's letter urging the U.S. State Department to bar Einstein's entry to the United States were distributed to U.S. consuls.
 In response to these efforts, Einstein threatened to cancel his engagement with Princeton University if his visa were not issued within 24 hours.
 The visa was granted.

-In 1932, the WPC had Mary G. Kilbreth of its board of directors testify for the 72nd US Congress, against federal legislation concerning birth control which it considered to be immoral, a measure which would lead to population control, and a tyrannical imposition of federal power over the states.
+In 1932, the WPC had Mary Kilbreth of its board of directors testify for the 72nd Congress, against federal legislation concerning birth control, which it considered to be immoral, claiming it a measure that would lead to population control and a tyrannical imposition of federal power over the states.